51Degrees/Device-Detection/nginx/README.md

 Use this project to detect device properties using HTTP browser User-Agents as input using the patented pattern detection method.

+Two detection methods are supported.

-**Pattern:**  Searches for device signatures in a User-Agent returning metrics about the validity of the results.
+**Pattern:**  Searches for device signatures in a useragent returning metrics about the validity of the results.
 Does NOT use regular expressions.

+**Trie:** A large binary Trie (pronounced Try) populated with User-Agent signatures.
+Very fast.

-Uses an external data file which can easily be updated.
+All methods use an external data file which can easilly be updated.

 ## Dependencies
 - gcc